Saturday Night Live: Electoral effect

-Controversies
+Controversies & incidents

 Sinéad O'Connor tears apart a picture of Pope John Paul II during a live SNL performance.

-Due to its live broadcast, the show has been the subject of numerous controversies and incidents since its inception, involving controversial performers and content, technical problems, profanities (both intentional and accidental), and joke plagiarism accusations.
+Due to its live broadcast, the show has been the subject of numerous controversies and incidents since its inception, involving controversial performers, content, technical problems, profanities (both intentional and accidental), and accusations of joke plagiarism.

 One incident that garnered widespread media coverage was a 1992 appearance by singer Sinéad O'Connor, in which she ripped up a photo of Pope John Paul II during her performance in an effort to protest the Catholic Church.
 This led to hundreds of complaints from viewers and widespread criticism at the time, although retrospective opinion of her action has been more positive since the Church's cover-up of abuse became public many years later.

+An ongoing controversy includes the inclusion (or exclusion) of minority representation in the cast.
+For example, only 8 Black women have ever been cast members on SNL.
+Critics of this lack of representation point to not only the importance of inclusion, but also the value of varied perspectives on creativity, story-telling, and human experience.

 Technical issues have also led to major controversies, such as in a widely publicized incident involving singer Ashlee Simpson in 2004 where she appeared to lip sync during her second performance, appearing flustered when the wrong song was played.
 Simpson was the only musical performer in the show's history to unexpectedly leave the stage mid-performance, later apologizing for the incident and explaining that she had lost her voice earlier in the week.